 Spring is here, so now is the time to start garden seeds indoors to prepare for the growing season.
 Starting seeds early gives plants a head start in cold climates where the growing season is short.
 Starting plants from seed is also a great way to save money compared to buying garden plants at a nursery.

 To start your own seeds, you don’t have to go out and spend a ton of money on starter trays or plastic pots; they can be made for free using newspaper.
 Not only are these free, but they are 100% biodegradable, so when it comes time to transplant the seedlings to the garden, you can just plant the whole pot in the ground and leave it.

-My daughter came home from school one day last spring with some little pots like this that her class had made for a project.
-I had never heard of using newspaper pots, and I had my doubts about how well they would hold up, but they ended up working great.
-I wanted to use this idea again but had no idea how to make them (and my daughter couldn’t remember) so I found two different ways to do them.
+My daughter came home from school one day last spring with some little pots like this that her class made for a project.
+I had never heard of using newspaper pots, and I had my doubts about how well they would hold up, but they ended up working perfect.

-Once the pot is complete, simply fill it with potting soil, plant the seeds, and put them in a waterproof tray in a sunny window or greenhouse.
-When they are ready to transplant, just dig a whole large enough to plant the whole pot in the ground.
+Once your newspaper pot is complete, fill it with potting soil, plant the seeds, and put them in a waterproof tray in a sunny window or greenhouse.
+When the seedlings are ready to transplant, just dig a hole large enough to plant the whole pot in the ground.
 It doesn’t get much easier than that!

 Be sure to check out our article on biodegradable seed starter pots to see more ideas of free materials you can use to make pots.
 You probably have most of these items sitting around your house right now, so might as well use them for gardening!

 Like this article?
 Subscribe to our newsletter to get more great content and updates sent to your inbox!